LibraryCarpentry/lc-sql/_episodes/create.md

 what we want to change the values to for any or all of the fields, and under what conditions we should update the values.

-For example, if we made a mistake when entering the lat and long values of the last `INSERT` statement above, we can correct it with an update:
+For example, if we made a typo when entering the ISSNs of the last `INSERT` statement above, we can correct it with an update:

 ~~~
-UPDATE journals SET ISSN-L = 0275-2476, ISSNs = 0275-2476 WHERE id = 3;
+UPDATE journals SET ISSN-L = 2076-2615, ISSNs = 2076-2615 WHERE id = 3;
 ~~~
 {: .sql}